Vietnam is a wonderful country. More and more people are beginning to discover Vietnam’s magnificent land and culture.

-The CDC lists the routine vaccinations as measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
+The CDC lists the routine vaccinations as the measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.

 Tip 6 – Vietnam is a relatively safe country to travel

 You can read our blog entitled Is Vietnam Really Safe to Travel Alone.
 What You Need to Know to find out more information and tips on how to be safe during your Vietnam travel, please click here to read the blog.

-When you arrive into any of the International Airpots it is quite easy to get a taxi.
+When you arrive at any of the International Airports, it is quite easy to get a taxi.
 Most airports have a taxi stand right outside the airport terminal.

-If you want to use a private car service then download the Grab App and get a Grab taxi to take you.
-That way the price is already set you and know the driver is a Grab driver.
+If you want to use a private car service, then download the Grab App and get a Grab taxi to take you.
+That way the price is already set for you and know the driver is a Grab driver.
 You can download the app by clicking here.

-Tip 8 – Understand the currency
+Tip 8 – Understand the currency of Vietnam

-Below are listed the Vietnamese bills you will get and their approximate USD and Euro value.
-These amounts are just estimates as like all currencies the exchange rate can change frequently.
+Below are listed the Vietnamese bills you will get and their approximate USD and Euro values.
+These amounts are just estimates as, like all currencies, the exchange rate can change frequently.

 The bills from the Vietnamese currency from smallest to largest and what their approximate value is: